QuizandSurveyMaster/quiz_master_next/readme.txt

 = Saves The Results For Later Use =
 The plugin will **save** the results, the user's answers, the user's comments, and more!

-= Math Formulas =
-You can use Tex or LaTex in questions, answers, and text fields for your quiz.
-For assistance with LaTex, review this tutorial: [LaTeX](http://www.andy-roberts.net/writing/latex/mathematics_1)

 = Schedule Time That Quiz Is Active =
 You can set up the quiz to only be active between two days.
 Utilize this for quizzes/surveys that are only active until a certain date.